 A Critical Assessment of the Originalist Case Against Administrative Regulatory Power: New Evidence from the Federal Tax on Private Real Estate in the 1790s

 168 Pages Posted: 19 Jan 2021 Last revised: 3 Aug 2021

 Date Written: January 27, 2021

 The Supreme Court is poised to toughen the nondelegation doctrine to strike down acts of Congress that give broad discretion to administrators, signaling a potential revolution in the separation of powers.
-A majority of the Justices have suggested they are open to the sweeping theory that all agency rulemaking is unconstitutional insofar as it coerces private parties and is not about foreign affairs.
+A majority of the Justices have suggested in recent opinions that they are open to the far-reaching theory that all agency rulemaking is unconstitutional insofar as it coerces private parties and is not about foreign affairs.
 If adopted, this theory would invalidate most of the federal regulatory state.
 Jurists and scholars critical of rulemaking’s constitutionality base their claims on the original meaning of the Constitution.
 But these critics face a serious obstacle: early Congresses enacted several broad delegations of administrative rulemaking authority.
-The critics’ main response has been that these early statutes don’t count, because they fall into areas in which (say the critics) the original nondelegation doctrine did not apply, or applied only weakly: non-coercive legislation (e.g., giving benefits) or foreign-affairs legislation.
+The critics’ main response has been that these early statutes do not count, because they fall into two areas in which (say the critics) the original nondelegation doctrine did not apply, or applied only weakly: noncoercive legislation (e.g., giving benefits) or foreign-affairs legislation.

 Keywords: nondelegation, delegation, administrative law, administrative state, agencies, separation of powers, originalism, original meaning, property taxation, direct tax, legal history